 Welcome to Rosie’s Place!
-Founded by Kip Tiernan in 1974 as the first women’s shelter in the United States, we provide a safe and nurturing environment for every woman who comes to our door, and we help her take the next step on her journey to safety, dignity, and opportunity.
+Founded by Kip Tiernan in 1974 as the first women’s shelter in the United States, we provide a safe and nurturing environment for every woman who comes to our door, and we help her take the next step on her journey to security, dignity, and opportunity.

 Women living on the street know that they can come to Rosie’s Place to launder their clothes, take a shower, use a telephone or store their belongings in a locker, all free of charge.

 The Overnight Program is open every day for a total of 515 stays a year, giving guests a warm, safe bed, three meals a day, and enough time to get their footing so they can formulate a plan for what comes next.

 Women’s Education Center

 We give more than 300 women each semester an opportunity to increase their skills and self-sufficiency through free English as a Second or Other Language, Literacy and Computer courses - as well as individual tutoring - all taught by volunteer teachers.

 Whether a woman needs urgent assistance or long-term help, our Advocates work one-on-one with guests to help them address the challenges in their lives.
 We also help coordinate medical care and legal and housing search services delivered on site by our partner agencies.

 The Wellness Center, staffed with volunteer doctors and nurses as well as alternative health practitioners, is open Monday through Friday and provides 6,000 visits to women each year.